MicrosoftDocs/sql-docs/docs/relational-databases/performance/intelligent-query-processing-feedback.md

 ms.author: wiassaf
 ms.reviewer: katsmith
 ms.custom:
-- contperf-fy20q4
-- event-tier1-build-2022
-ms.date: 08/23/2022
+ms.date: 08/26/2022
 ---

 # Query processing feedback features

-This article contains in-depth descriptions of various intelligent query processing (IQP) feedback features.
+This article has in-depth descriptions of various intelligent query processing (IQP) feedback features.
 The query processing feedback features are part of the Intelligent query processing family of features.
+Query processing feedback is a process by which the query processor in SQL Server, Azure SQL Database, and Azure SQL Managed Instance uses historical data about a query’s execution to decide if the query might receive help from one or more changes to the way it's compiled and executed.
+The performance data is collected in the [query store](tune-performance-with-the-query-store.md), with various suggestions to improve query execution.
+If successful, we persist these modifications to disk in memory and/or in the query store for future use.
+If the suggestions don't yield sufficient improvement, they're discarded, and the query continues to execute without that feedback.

 The feedback features discussed in this article are: